How to Open FBX Files - FBX Viewer

 Many 3D modeling applications support FBX as an import/export format.
 Software such as:

-These programs allow users to edit and modify FBX files, making them suitable for professionals in animation, VFX, and game development.
+These programs allow users to edit and modify FBX files, making them suitable for professionals in animation, VFX, video games, and AR/VR development.

 Since FBX is a proprietary format, converting it to a more universally supported file type can improve compatibility.
 Various tools enable FBX conversion to formats such as: